-- 1 school in this State.
-A recognized institution that partners with a public school district administering a preschool 2 educational program under Section 2-3.71 of this Code must 3 4 require a principal to recommend or evaluate candidates in the 5 program.
-A recognized institution that partners with an eligible entity administering a preschool educational program 6 under Section 2-3.71 of this Code and that is not a public 7 school district must require a principal or qualified 8 9 equivalent of a principal to recommend or evaluate candidates 10 in the program.
-The program presented for approval by the State 11 Board of Education must demonstrate the supports that are to be provided to assist the provisional teacher during the 2-year 12 13 residency period.
-These supports must provide additional 14 contact hours with mentors during the first year of residency. - (e) Upon completion of the 4 phases outlined in subsection (b) of this Section and all assessments required under Section 21B-30 of this Code, an individual shall receive a Professional Educator License. - (f) The State Board of Education, in consultation with the 19 20 State Educator Preparation and Licensure Board, may adopt such 2.1 rules as may be necessary to establish and implement the 22 Alternative Educator Licensure Program for Teachers. - (Source: P.A.
+(d) The recognized institution offering the Alternative Educator Licensure Program for Teachers must partner with a school district, including without limitation a preschool educational program under Section 2-3.71 of this Code or charter school, or a State-recognized, nonpublic school in this State in which the chief administrator is required to have the licensure necessary to be a principal in a public school in this State and in which a majority of the teachers are required to have the licensure necessary to be instructors in a public school in this State.
+A recognized institution that partners with a public school district administering a preschool educational program under Section 2-3.71 of this Code must require a principal to recommend or evaluate candidates in the program.
+A recognized institution that partners with an eligible entity administering a preschool educational program under Section 2-3.71 of this Code and that is not a public school district must require a principal or qualified equivalent of a principal to recommend or evaluate candidates in the program.
+The program presented for approval by the State Board of Education must demonstrate the supports that are to be provided to assist the provisional teacher during the 2-year residency period.
+These supports must provide additional contact hours with mentors during the first year of residency.

+- (e) Upon completion of the 4 phases outlined in subsection(b) of this Section and all assessments required under Section21B-30 of this Code, an individual shall receive a ProfessionalEducator License. - (f) The State Board of Education, in consultation with the State Educator Preparation and Licensure Board, may adopt such rules as may be necessary to establish and implement the Alternative Educator Licensure Program for Teachers.

+(Source: P.A.
 99-58, eff.
 7-16-15; 100-596, eff.
-7-1-18; 23 - 24 100-822, eff.
+7-1-18; 100-822, eff.
 1-1-19.)

 Section 99.
 Effective date.
-This Act takes effect upon 25
+This Act takes effect upon becoming law.

-1 becoming law.".